 We continue to trek back to Phakding with about 7 hours of walk today.
 While the downward trek is tiresome, you will get to enjoy the night with hot drinks and good food in Lukla.
 You will stay overnight at Lukla in a comfortable hotel.

 Early morning, take a scenic 45-minute flight from Lukla in order to avoid the strong winds later in the afternoon.
 Upon arrival at the airport, you will go to your hotel, freshen up and spend the day in Kathmandu.
 At night, you can go through the photographs that you took during your journey.

 Your Buddhist Heritage Tour ends here today.
-We will drop you at airport three hours earlier to schedule flight.
-We are thankful to you as you gave us opportunity to serve.
+We will drop you at the airport three hours earlier to schedule flight.
+We are thankful to you as you gave us an opportunity to serve.
 See you soon! -